In order to ride with Stourbridge CC, we ask that people come prepared:

 - Be honest and realistic about your abilities, that way, we can try and ensure you get the best ride possible, which, after all, is what it’s all about!

 - Don’t ride at the back – or the front for that matter.
 New riders tend to gravitate to the back of the pack; please don’t.
-Try and stay in the middle of the group and you’ll be sort of pulled along by the group.
+Try and stay in the middle of the group and you’ll be pulled along by the group.
 Start off as soon as the group starts moving and stay a few riders behind the ride leader.

 - Speak up – if you’re struggling, or have a mechanical, or just need a breather.
 We don’t mind helping out but we’re not mind readers.